NOAA-Central-Library-NCL/NOAA_IR/README.md

 Integrated Ecosystem Assessment (IEA):22022
 NOAA Cooperative Institutes: 23649
 Cooperative Science Centers: 24914
+Weather Research and Forecasting Innovation Act : 23702
 ```

 **Notes**:
-* No API key or authenication is required.
+* No API key or authentication is required.
-* If you query one or more collection and only are interested in the unique item count, be sure to de-duplicate your results.
+* If you query one or more collection and only are interested in the unique item count, you will need to de-duplicate your results.
 Items in the NOAA IR are shared across multiple collections, and this will be reflected in cases where multiple collections are combined into a single dataset.

 ### API Base URL

-The NOAA IR JSON API's base url is:
+The NOAA IR JSON API's base URL is:
 * https://repository.library.noaa.gov/fedora/export

 From the base URL you have the option to download or view JSON.